nfonseca/CKA-Challenges/workloads-and-scheduling/README.md

 6. Schedule a new pod called vxrail-pod-master on the master node
 7. Add a label ```allflash=yes``` to nodes 1 & 2
 8. Create and assign a pod called vxrail-pod-all-flash to the nodes with label ```allflash=yes```
+9. Create a deployment with image debian with 5 replicas on namespace linux